Australia AFS License (Australian Financial Services) in 2026

 When will you require an Australia AFS License?

-- Provides or deals in financial products
+- Provide or deals in financial products

-- Provides consulting services to financial planners
+- Provide consulting services to financial planners

 - Markets a financial product